 And if you really, really don’t want your legal name associated with your writing?
 That’s fine, too.

-But consider using a single nom de plume for all of your work, so that the pen name becomes a recognizable trademark.
+But consider using a single nom de plume for all of your work, so that it becomes a recognizable trademark.

 If it was good enough for Mark Twain and Voltaire, it ought to be good enough for you.